 After Papua Australians remained under Japanese fire in the mandated Territory of New Guinea until the end of the war.

-Major General Gordon Maitland AO OBE RFD ED (Ret'd) was aged just 17 years of age when he enlisted in the 2nd AIF during the Second World War, as an enlisted man he fought on the Kokoda Track.
+Major General Gordon Maitland AO OBE RFD ED (Ret'd) was aged just 17 years of age when he enlisted in the 2nd AIF during the Second World War.
 After the war he continued to serve and rose through the ranks earning the OBE as a battalion commander and the AO as the commander of the 2nd Division.
-When his army career ended he was Chief of Reserves at Army Headquarters and a member of the Chief of Army’s Advisory Council.
+When his army career ended he was Chief of Reserves at Army Headquarters and a member of the Chief of Army's Advisory Council.
 His civil life was also distinguished; CEO of The Royal Agricultural Society; member of NSW Government Committees; Chief Manager of the Commonwealth Bank.

 For the last 30 odd years he has devoted his life to commemorative and community activities, particularly assisting veterans and their organisations a number of which he has led.
 He has also had a lifelong dedication to military history and has had 6 books published.